What is the procedure to remove the judge of the Supreme Court?

 Article 124 to 147 in Part V of the Indian Constitution envisages the organisation, independence, powers, jurisdiction and procedures of the Supreme Court.
-At present the Supreme Court of India consists of 31 judges (one chief justice and 30 other judges).The President of India appoints the judges of the Supreme Court (SC).
+There are currently 23 judges (including Chief Justice of India) against a maximum possible strength of 31.The President of India appoints the judges of the Supreme Court (SC).

 The judges of the Supreme Court (SC) can be removed and appointed by the order of the President of India.
 In this article we are explaining the complete legal procedure to remove the judge of the Supreme Court.